 When it comes to Super Mario Sunshine, Mario has never felt smoother to control.
 With tons of flips and new movement mechanics, the only thing missing is the long jump.

-And, finishing up with Super Mario Galaxy, this game forwent the freedom of movement found in the other two titles but replaced it with jaw-dropping spectacle and one of the greatest video game scores ever conceived.
+And, finishing up with Super Mario Galaxy, this game skipped over the freedom of movement found in the other two titles but replaced it with jaw-dropping spectacle and one of the greatest video game scores ever conceived.

 14. Sonic Origins

-If you love old-school 2D platforming challenges, then Sonic Origins is the game for you.
-This bundle allows players to relive the original trilogy + Knuckles, all in gloriously modern graphics.
+If you love old-school 2D platforming challenges, then Sonic Origins is the best pick for you.
+This bundle allows players to relive the original trilogy + Knuckles, all in a modern style.

 The first three Sonic games managed to propel the blue hedgehog into the stratosphere of mainstream popularity, and it’s clear to see why.